 Documenting Fiori Launchpad with Fiori Tracker

-This blog post should interest you if you have no doubts about Why you should document your Fiori Launchpad configuration? and Why do you need a tool for Fiori launchpad documentation?
+This blog post should interest you if you have no doubts about the Reasons to document Fiori Launchpad configuration externally and Why you need a tool for Fiori launchpad documentation?

 The blog post explains how to document your Fiori Launchpad configuration using a free Fiori Tracker tool (Apache License 2.0).
 Fiori Tracker is available to anyone for download and installation.
 Once installed in your system, you can start documenting your SAP Fiori launchpad contents.